MSM-Extensions/MSMSandbox-Master/README.md

 * Focus on adding WebSocket support or fixing bugs first.
 * Pull requests and bug reports are welcome, but make sure to test changes locally before submitting.

+The server automatically sets paths depending on the OS.
+On Linux, ServerRoot points to `/home/ubuntu/MSMSandbox/ServerData`; on Windows, it defaults to `D:\MSMSandbox\ServerData`.
+The JSON database is located at ServerRoot + "/json_db/Settings.json".
+Make sure these directories exist when running locally.
+Our Settings.json is available inside the repository.

 ## Contributing

 MSM Sandbox was originally shut down in July 2025 due to My Singing Monsters switching to an HTTP + WebSocket client connection.
 The current codebase is built on SmartFoxServer2X (Java), which has no reliable WebSocket support out of the box.